 Professor of Classics

-Greek epigraphy, Greek religion, Greek culture and literature (esp. epigram, elegy, and Greek inscriptional poetry).
+Andrej Petrovic specialises in Greek epigraphy, Greek religion, and Greek culture and literature (esp. epigram, elegy, and Greek inscriptional poetry).
 He is the author and editor of several books, and current editor of the CUP journal Greece and Rome.

-- The Materiality of Texts: Placements, Presences and Perceptions of Inscribed Texts in Classical Antiquity, co-edited with E. Thomas and A. Petrovic.
-Under contract with Studies in Greek and Roman Epigraphy Series, Brill Academic publishers, 2016.
+- The Materiality of Text: Placements, Presences and Perceptions of Inscribed Texts in Classical Antiquity, co-edited with I. Petrovic and E. Thomas.
+Under contract with Studies in Greek and Roman Epigraphy Series, Brill Academic publishers, 2018.

 - "Casualty Lists in Performance.
-Name Catalogues and Greek Verse-Inscriptions," in F. Montanari / A. Rengakos / E. Sistakou (eds.), Dialect, Diction and Style in Greek Literary and Inscribed Epigram.
+Name Catalogues and Greek Verse-Inscriptions," in: F. Montanari / A. Rengakos / E. Sistakou (eds.), Dialect, Diction and Style in Greek Literary and Inscribed Epigram.
 Trends in Classics 9.
-Berlin-New York: De Gruyter 2016, 359-388.
+Berlin-New York: De Gruyter 2016, 359-88.

 - "Kommentar zu den Epitymbia Poseidipps," (Introduction and eps.
 42-50), in: B. Seidensticker / A. Staehli / A. Wessels (eds.), Poseidippos.
 Die neuen Epigramme.
 Darmstadt: WBG 2015, 183-211.